rafael-santiago/macgonuts/doc/MANUAL.md

 ### The isolate command

-With isolate command it is possible to make a specific host an island.
+>With the isolate command it is possible to make a specific host an island.
 Any contact done from anyone in the local network will be "cut off" by isolating this target node.

 If you ask the quick help from isolate you will get the following: